bunburya/shyft/user_docs/config.md

 # Configuring Shyft

-You can configure certain aspects of {APP_NAME}'s behaviour on the [Configuration](/config) page.
+You can configure certain aspects of Shyft's behaviour on the [Configuration](/config) page.
 This page will explain some of the configuration options and what they do.

 ## Matching thresholds

-When you upload an activity, {APP_NAME} will try to identify existing activities of the same type that involve a similar route, so you can compare this activity against other similar activities and track your progress on that route over time.
+When you upload an activity, Shyft will try to identify existing activities of the same type that involve a similar route, so you can compare this activity against other similar activities and track your progress on that route over time.